 Our next step is to launch signs on Welsh beaches featuring the lobster and advice regarding protection from the sun and we are in the process of working alongside councils in Wales to make this happen.

-We hope you won’t be a lobster this summer.
+We hope you will not be a lobster this summer.